 There’s no doubt that refining is as cyclical as most parts of the energy sector, but when times are good, they’re very good.
 And times are getting better every day in the energy patch.

-With a $262 billion market cap, the only Big Oil that’s bigger is Exxon Mobil Corporation (NYSE:XOM).
+Royal Dutch Shell (NYSE:RDS.A, NYSE:RDS.B) is one of the biggest players in the global energy markets.
+With a $300 billion market cap, the only Big Oil that’s bigger is Exxon Mobil (NYSE:XOM).
 It’s what is called an integrated energy company because it has operations from the fields to the pipelines to the refineries to the distribution.

 As with all energy firms, when times are bad, the more exposure you have to the entire production and distribution process, the tougher things get.
 But at the size the big oils are, they have the money to wait out the bad patches.